pywbem/pywbemtools/docs/pywbemclicommands.rst

 Connection delete command
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-The ``connection delete`` command deletes a specific connection by name or by selection.
-The following example deletes the connection defined in the add command above:
+The ``connection delete`` command deletes a specific connection by name or selection.
+If the NAME argument exists, it attemts to delete the connection with that name;
+otherwise it presents a selection list for the user to pick a connection to delete.

+The following
+example deletes the connection defined in the add command above:

 .. code-block:: text